microsoft/pxt-microbit/docs/device/usb.md

 1. Connect your @boardname@ to your computer via USB.
 2. Click **Download** to download the `.hex` file.
-3. Move the `.hex` file from your computer onto the **MICROBIT** drive.
+3. Move the `.hex` file from your computer onto the **@drivename@** drive.
 The next section has instructions for the browser that you're using.

 ## How to transfer the program with your browser